-- After installing the Delta 1010LT hardware, boot your system and start Windows.
-During the Windows boot procedure, new hardware will be automatically detected by the Add New Hardware Wizard.
-Click 'Next>'. - 2.
-The 'Add New Hardware Wizard' will now ask how you want to find the driver.
+- 2. The 'Add New Hardware Wizard' will now ask how you want to find the driver.
 "Search for the best driver for your device" is already selected.
 Click 'Next>'. - 3.
 Windows will give you a selection of locations to search.
 Make sure that only "Choose a Path" is checked, or click on the check box to do so.
 Insert the Driver CD into your CD ROM drive.
 Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers, which will be D:\Delta Products\Delta98.
 Click 'Next>'. - 4.
-The 'Wizard' reports that its Windows driver file search has found the M-Audio Delta 1010LT.
+The 'Wizard' reports that its Windows driver file search has found the M Audio Delta 410.
 Click Next>. - 5.
 Windows is now ready to install the driver files from the specified location.
 Click Next>.
 Windows will start to copy the files and show you a progress report screen. - 6.
 The Wizard reports that Windows has finished installing the software.
 Click 'Finish'.
-Your Delta 1010LT is ready for action.
+Your Delta 410 is ready for action.

-After completion of the driver installation, Windows may require you to restart.
+After completion of the driver installation, Windows may require you to restart Windows.
 If it does request a restart, remove the Drivers CD Disk from the CD drive and respond "Yes".
-The system will restart and your Delta 1010LT is ready for play.
+The system will restart and your Delta 410 is ready for play.